emarcey/cicerone/review/american.md

 # Advanced Review Questions

+1. What factors led to the development of the CPG movement and what impact did this have on the beer industry?
+	1. Factors
+		1. Development of better transit networks: trucking and railroads
+		2. Prevalence of TV advertising that could reach the entire nation
+	2. Impact
+		1. Homogenization of styles toward lowest common denominator, e.g. American Light Lager
+2. What differences exist between two-row and six-row barley with respect to enzyme content and diastatic power?
+When would a brewer take these differences into account when designing a beer recipe?
+	1. Six row has higher enzyme content and diastatic power
+	2. This is important for poorly modified malts or recipes with considerable adjunct grains, because the increased diastatic power helps convert to sugar
+3. What are some key differences between BJCP and BA guidelines?
+Which styles appear in which?
+	1. Grouping
+		1. BA is clustered only by fermentation style -> origin
+		2. BJCP is clustered by smaller groups, often by origin, color, style
+	2. BA has far more specific specialty styles
+	3. BA has more American lagers
+	4. BA collapses Flanders ales into a single category
+	5. BA has a lot of "original" and "contemporary" style variations
+	6. BA has a lot more Imperial substyles
+	7. BA only has one British Export stout
+4. Why might a brewer add gypsum to their brewing water?
+	1. Improves yeast growth and flocculation
+	2. Promotes a dry, bitter beer
+	3. lowers the pH
+	4. preserves enzymes
+5. What specific flavor compounds are produced by Brettanomyces and what flavors do they contribute?
+	1. ethyl acetate: sweet, grape, cherry
+	2. ethyl lactate: fruity, tart
+	3. terahydrioyridines: mousy aroma
+	4. phenolics: barnyard, medicinal
+	5. caprylic + capric acids + esters: goaty
+6. Why do brewers include a small amount of malted barley along with unmalted cereal in cereal mash?
+	1. The enzymes in the malt help to break down the cereal and aid conversion to fermentable sugars
+7. What are the potential flavor impacts of high gravity brewing?
+	1. Higher gravity brewing has increased ester production compared to lower gravity, and thus the finished beer will have a fruitier characteristic than another beer at the same strength that was brewed with a normal gravity
+8. Compare and contrast American Lager and Cream Ale
+	1. Cream Ale - can use lager or ale yeast
+	2. American Lager - uses a high proportion of rice/corn adjunct (up to 40%)
+		1. Cream Ale also uses a fair amount of corn adjunct (up to 20%), but also uses sugar as well (up to 20%)
+	3. Cream Ale will have a sweet corn taste due to DMS, which is an off flavor in the American Lager
+	4. Otherwise both are lighter, lower ABV beers that are highly carbonated
+9. Why do you suppose most barrel-aged beers have high alcohol content?
+	1. In part because they might continue fermenting and there will be some water evaporation, raising the ABV
+	2. High ABV beers might be more resilient to the changes that occur during aging?
+10. What are some of the possible origins of the term "steam" as used to describe Anchor Steam?
+	1. Clouds of steam evaporating from coolships
+	2. Excess carbonation released from fresh kegs
+	3. Effervescent mouthfeel of beer
+11. Compare and contrast Black IPA and American Stout
+	1. This is an interesting comparison, because they are both dark ales of elevated strengths, with a fairly pronounced bitterness
+	2. The key distinction comes from the type of dark malt used: a Black IPA will use a debittered black malt, which minimizes the bitter roast flavor, allowing a higher perceived bitterness through.
+	3. The American Stout, while markedly bitter, will have more malt balance, and a more aggressive roast bitterness
+12. Compare and contrast White IPA and Belgian IPA
+	1. Both styles are variants of the American IPA with specialty ingredients that distinguish them from the base style
+	2. The White IPA uses some proportion of wheat in the malt and is generally brewed with coriander as well, in the style of the Belgian Witbier.
+The White IPA may also use a Belgian yeast, which can provide a spicy, peppery, clovey, banana flavor
+	3. The Belgian IPA is distinct from the American IPA in its use of traditional Belgian yeast, which provides a spicy, peppery, clovey, banana taste.
+It can be distinguished from the White IPA by the absence of wheat malt and coriander
+13. In a blind tasting, how would you distinguish between an American Barleywine and a Wheatwine
+	1. The Wheatwine will have a wheat malt taste and will likely have the related creamy texture and haze
+	2. The Barleywine will be more hop balanced and will have dark malt flavors (caramel and toffee) without the wheat malt flavors
+14. What flavor differences can occur when aging beer in barrels with different toast levels?
+What about barrels made with different types of wood?
+	1. A darker toast will generally impart more wood-derived flavors into the beer
+	2. Some examples of different wood-derived flavors:
+		1. French Oak: spicy
+		2. American Oak: vanilla, coconut
+15. Compare and contrast American Stout and Foreign Extra Stout
+	1. These are actually quite similar styles
+	2. They are dark ales made with roasted malts, usually of an elevated ABV (though Foreign Extra can reach higher)
+	3. They both exhibit assertive bitterness, although the American Stout has a wider range
+	4. And they both tend to exhibit fairly clean fermentation profiles, although the American Stout does allow the presence of some fermentation-derived fruity esters
+	5. The big difference will be in the type of hops used: American and New World hops have prominent citrus, piney, or catty flavors that can clash with the dark roast malts if not careful.
+On the other hand, British hops tend to have a subdued, earthy flavor that blends very smoothly into a black malt
+16. Name 3 different woods that can be used to smoke malt
+	1. Oak
+	2. Cherry
+	3. Beech
+	4. Alder
+	5. Maple
+	6. Peach
+	7. Mesquite
+	8. Pecan

 # Sample Cicerone Questions

 1. Name one difference between American Light Lager and International Pale Lager